powhound4/Trip/team/sprint5.md

 * *492 Clean Code*
 * *493 Map with zoom and pan*

+## Planning Decisions Made Based on Velocity of Previous Sprints
+* The purpose of this sprint for our team is to get caught up from the previous sprint.
+* We will be adding some functionality, but will focus on completing all Sprint 4 epics, cleaning up our code, adding tests and updating our user interface
+* We will start earlier to allow time to review all aspects of our release and make sure that everything is complete and in perfect working order.
+* We will plan times to meet as a group for collaboration and to work through any issues we are having.
+* Time management for this sprint will be critical as we all have several other projects due around the same time
+* Each team member will work through the backlog starting with the items at the top first, communicating to the team about what they are working on and when.
+This will reduce conflicts in the code.

 ## Daily Scrums

 Date | Tasks done now | Tasks done next | Impediments | Coverage | Smells | Duplication | Technical Debt Ratio